arivictor/intentional-architecture-in-python/book/3-layers.md

 The domain layer contains the core business concepts.
 Entities.
 Value objects.
 Business rules.
 Everything that makes your gym booking system a gym booking system, not a generic CRUD application.

+**Note:** "Domain" refers to the business problem (gym booking).
+"Domain layer" refers to the architectural layer (the `domain/` directory).
+"Domain model" refers to the code that represents the business (entities, value objects, services).

 From Chapter 2, we had a `Member` class.
 That's a domain concept.
 Members exist whether we have a database or not.
 They're part of the business.

 Here's `domain/member.py`: